Developer Guide

 In this way persons can still be found using keywords when they are unique and people with similar names must use their full name in the command.

-can be added/deleted from a meeting using John Tan
+E.g. John Tan and John Doe can be added/deleted from a meeting using John Tan or John Doespecifically.

 Storage of meetings also closely followed how address book was stored but there were many files that had to edited in order to support the functionalities of meeting list.